flutter/flutter-intellij/CONTRIBUTING.md

   - In order to have the platform sources handy, clone the IntelliJ IDEA Community Edition repo (`git clone https://github.com/JetBrains/intellij-community`)
   - Sync it to the same version of IDEA that you are using (`git checkout idea/171.3780.107`).
-It will be in 'detached HEAD' mode.
+It will be in "detached HEAD" mode.
   - Open the Project Structure dialog (`File > Project Structure`).
 In the `IntelliJ IDEA Community Edition` sdk, go to the `Sourcepaths` tab and add the path to `intellij-community`.
 Accept all the root folders found by the IDE after scanning.
   - Do the same for the intellij-plugins repo to get Dart plugin sources.
 Sync to the same version as in lib/dart-plugin.